yashasngowda/Arduino-Programing/README.md

-HOW THIS CODE WORKS ?
+HOW TO USE THIS CODE ?
 // To begin with, use the code and customize it for ur Pinmode's and change the name of the file according to your needs.
 Later check for connections and your robot is good to go.//